EngMoheb/Candy-_Distribution_SQL/README.md

 LIMIT 10;
 ```
 ![Analytics Dashboard](Assets/product_profit.png)

-💡 Key Insights
+### 💡 Key Insights
-Dominant Chocolate Division 🚀
+- **Dominant Chocolate Division** 🚀
   Nearly all profit stems from classic Wonka Bar variants.

-Concentration Risk ⚠️
+- **Concentration Risk** ⚠️
   Over-reliance on five SKUs could expose us to supply or pricing shocks.

-Underleveraged Niches 🌱
+- **Underleveraged Niches** 🌱
   “Other” category items like Lickable Wallpaper show potential for targeted marketing.

-Weak Sugar Performance 📉
+- **Weak Sugar Performance** 📉

-Sugar division’s low volume and profit suggest either low demand or margin pressure.
+  Sugar division’s low volume and profit suggest low demand or margin pressure.

+---
  🚀 Data Driven Decisions
+### 🚀 Data-Driven Decisions
-Double-Down on Wonka Bars
+- **Double-Down on Wonka Bars** 🍫
   Launch limited-edition flavors and bundle packs to capitalize on top sellers.

-Mitigate Concentration Risk
+- **Mitigate Concentration Risk** 🔄
   Develop or acquire new high-margin chocolate variants to diversify the hero lineup.

-Boost “Other” Niche SKUs
+- **Boost “Other” Niche SKUs** 🎨

-Feature quirky items in social campaigns (e.g. “Taste the Wall!”) to grow impulse buys.
+  Feature quirky items in social campaigns (e.g., “Taste the Wall!”) to grow impulse buys.

-Revitalize Sugar Division
+- **Revitalize Sugar Division** 🍬
   Evaluate pricing, packaging, or formulation changes for Gobstopper & Toffee, or consider sunsetting low-performers.

-Inventory & Production Alignment
+- **Inventory & Production Alignment** 🏭
   Prioritize factory capacity and raw-material procurement for top-profit SKUs to avoid stockouts.

 2. Which product divisions and SKUs move the most units?

-   ❓ Business Question: Meaning & Importance

-Meaning: Reveals where customer demand is strongest in terms of quantity, not just revenue or profit.

-Importance:
+### ❓ Why It Matters

-📦 Inventory Planning: Ensures high-turnover items are always in stock.
+- 📦 **Inventory Planning:** Ensures high-turnover items are always in stock.

-🚚 Logistics & Fulfillment: Prioritizes fast movers in warehouse layout and pick-pack workflows.
+- 🚚 **Logistics & Fulfillment:** Prioritizes fast movers in warehouse layout and pick-pack workflows.

-🎯 Marketing Focus: Guides promotional efforts toward popular products to maximize volume-driven growth
+- 🎯 **Marketing Focus:** Guides promotional efforts toward popular products to maximize volume-driven growth.
+- Reveals where customer demand is strongest in terms of quantity, not just revenue or profit.
 ```sql
 -- Top_Selling_Categories_by_Quantity
 SELECT